RoboticCheese/vlc-chef/README.md

 Requirements
 ============

-This cookbook currently supports OS X only and uses the `dmg` cookbook to implement that support.
+This cookbook currently supports OS X and Windows only.
+It uses the `dmg` and `windows` community cookbooks for that support.

 Usage
 =====